chromothous/PasswordGenerator/README.md

 PasswordGeneratorLogic class: Contains the core logic for constructing the password based on user settings.

-Program entry point: Creates instances of the above classes and coordinates the flow.
+Program entry point at program.cs: Creates instances of the above classes and coordinates the flow.

-Notes
+////Notes////

 The inclusion of four-letter words reduces the remaining length by four characters each time one is added, so the password length may adjust accordingly.

 Password strength is a simple heuristic based on length and variety of character types selected.